Data Privacy Tool

-During the processing operation where personal data is obtained directly from the data subject, the data controllers and data processors are required to furnish to the data subject the following information:
+During the processing operation where personal data is obtained directly from the data subject, the data controllers and data processors are required to furnish to the data subject with the following information, except where the data subject already has the information:

 - The identity and habitual residence or principal place of business;

 - The existence of the right to object to the intended processing if the processing is for purposes of direct marketing;

 - Any other additional information if it will ensure fair processing, which may include the recipient or category of recipients, whether the reply to any question posed is obligatory or voluntary and the possible consequences of failure to reply as well as the existence of the right to access, rectify, delete the data concerning the data subject; or

 - Any other information necessary for the specific nature of the processing, to guarantee fair processing in respect of the data subject.

 A person who has access to personal data and is acting under the authorisation of the data controller or the data processor must process personal data only as instructed and without prejudice to any duty or restriction imposed by law.
 A contravention of this amounts to an offence which is punishable by a fine not exceeding BWP 20,000 or to imprisonment for a term not exceeding one year, or to both.

 Where personal data is processed without the required authorisation, such processing amounts to an offence which is punishable by a fine not exceeding BWP 100, 000 or to imprisonment for a term not exceeding three years, or to both.